mercuryhg31/soundscapeF23/Installation.md

    - set `DJANGO_SECRET_KEY=""` after receiving it from someone (**same as above do not commit**)

 5a.
 Export all variables in the `.env` file. (**NEW WAY**)
    - First, remove all the comments in the .env files and leave no empty spaces.
 It will have only the variables and their values.
-Also, put a new line (EnNTER) after each variable.
+Also, put a new line (ENTER) after each variable.
 It should look like the following:
      ```
      ENV=production
      newline